 THIS DATE IN HISTORY: May 16

 1976: The Philadelphia Flyers' aspirations of winning the Stanley Cup for a third consecutive year end when the Montreal Canadiens win 5-3 at the Spectrum to complete a sweep of the Final.

-Guy Lafleur breaks a 3-3 tie at 14:18 of the third period to make it 4-3 and Frank Mahovlich beats Flyers goalie Wayne Stephenson less than a minute later for the Canadiens, who win their 19th championship and the first of four in a row.
+Guy Lafleur scores at 14:18 of the third period to make it 4-3 and Frank Mahovlich beats Flyers goalie Wayne Stephenson less than a minute later for the Canadiens, who win their 19th championship and the first of four in a row.

 Flyers forward Reggie Leach, who gives Philadelphia a 1-0 lead when he scores less than a minute into the game, is awarded the Conn Smythe Trophy as Stanley Cup Playoff MVP after he sets a postseason record with 19 goals.
 He's still the only non-goaltender on the losing team to win the award.

 Video: Memories: MTL wins 11th consecutive SCF game

 1927: Jack Adams is named general manager and coach of the Detroit Cougars, replacing Duke Keats.
 Adams goes on to control the fortunes of the team, renamed the Falcons in 1930 and the Red Wings in 1932, for the next 35 years.

 1971: Jean Beliveau has two assists, his final points in Stanley Cup Playoff competition, to help the Canadiens defeat the Chicago Blackhawks 4-3 in Game 6 of the Final at the Forum.
 Beliveau assists on a first-period goal by Yvan Cournoyer and sets up Frank Mahovlich's game-tying goal early in the third.
 Peter Mahovlich's shorthanded goal at 8:55 of the third period puts the Canadiens ahead to stay and sends the series back to Chicago for Game 7.